John Worlidge

-John Worlidge or John Woolridge (1640–1700) was a noted English agriculturalist, who lived in Petersfield, Hampshire, England.
+John Worlidge or John Woolridge (1640–1700) was an English agriculturalist, who lived in Petersfield, Hampshire, England.
 He was considered a great expert on rural affairs, and one of the first British agriculturalists to discuss the importance of farming as an industry.

 Life

 John Worlidge was the eldest son (of ten children) born to John Worlidge, a Petersfield lawyer, and Anne Yalden.
 Anne, in turn, was the youngest daughter of William and Rose Yalden.
 William Yalden (d.
 1644) was an estate manager at Petersfield, while Rose (d.
 1652) was the older sister of the botanist John Goodyer (1592–1664).

 Works

-Systima Agriculture (1668)
+Systema Agriculturæ (1668)

 Worlidge's Systema Agriculturæ, or the Mystery of Husbandry discovered ... by J. W., Gent., was first published in 1668.
 Worlidge appears to have carefully studied the writings of his predecessors, Anthony Fitzherbert, Sir Richard Weston, Robert Child, Walter Blith, Gabriel Plattes, Sir Hugh Plat, and the anonymous writers whose works were published by Samuel Hartlib.

 This work treats of improvements in general, of enclosing meadows and pastures, and of watering and draining them, of clovers, vetches, spurry, Wiltshire long-grass (probably that of the meadows of Salisbury), hemp, flax, rape, turnips, &c A Persian wheel was made by his direction in Wiltshire, in 1665, that carried water in good quantity above twenty feet high, for watering meadows, and another near Godalming in Surrey.
 Sowing clover and other seeds preserved the cattle in the fatal winter of 1673, in the southern parts of England; whereas in the western and northern, through defect of hay and pasture, the greater part of their cattle perished.
 Hops enough were not planted, but we imported them from the Netherlands of a quality not so good as our own.
 The authors he chiefly quotes are Weston, Hartlib, and Blith.

 Worlidge's system of husbandry collected information published during the period of the Commonwealth.
 The work went through a number of editions (1675, 1681, 1687, 1716) before it was supplanted by the agricultural reference books of the eighteenth century.